Patrice Lumumba – national hero of Congolese independence

 Death and murder of a man of integrity.

 On Mobutu’s orders, he was transferred to the Thysville military camp.
-On 17 January 1961, Patrice Lumumba, Maurice Mpolo and Joseph Okito were flown to Elisabethville.
-They are handed over to the local authorities in the hands of their enemy number one Moise Tshombe, chief of Katanga province.
+On January 17, 1961, Patrice Lumumba, Maurice Mpolo and Joseph Okito were flown to Elisabethville.
+They are handed over to local authorities in the hands of their number one enemy, Moise Tshombe, head of the Katanga province.

-Lumumba, Mpolo and Okito will be taken to a small house under military escort where they will be tied up and humiliated by Katangese leaders such as Moïse Tshombé, Munongo, Kimba, Kibwe, Kitenge but also the Belgians Gat and Vercheure.
-They were shot that very evening by soldiers under the command of a Belgian officer.
-Lumumba, died shot to death at the age of 36.
+Lumumba, Mpolo and Okito will be taken to a small house under military escort where they will be tied up and humiliated by Katangese officials like Moïse Tshombé, Munongo, Kimba, Kibwe, Kitenge but also the Belgians Gat and Vercheure.
+They were shot the same evening by soldiers under the command of a Belgian officer.
+Lumumba, died of bullet wounds at the age of 36.

-The next day, an operation will be carried out by Belgian secret agents to remove the remains of the victims, previously cut into pieces, in acid.
-Several of his supporters were executed in the days that followed, with the participation of Belgian soldiers or mercenaries.
+The following day, an operation will be carried out by Belgian secret agents to make the remains of the victims previously cut into pieces disappear in the aid.
+Several of his supporters will be executed in the days that follow, with the participation of soldiers, or Belgian mercenaries.

 After betraying him, Mobutu, out of pure hypocrisy, declared Patrice Lumumba as a national hero in 1966.
 The country mourns the death of this charismatic leader.
-The return from Egypt of his wife Pauline and her children was considered a national event.
-And on January 17, 1966, the day Lumumba died is a holiday in Congo-Kinshasa in honour of this man of integrity, who left too early.
+The return of his wife Pauline and his children from Egypt was considered a national event.
+And on January 17, 1966, the day of Lumumba’s death was a public holiday in Congo-Kinshasa in honor of this honest man who left too early.

-The Western powers, the United States and Belgium all contributed to the death of this hero unlike any other.
-Their actions confirm that the independence leader was right to be wary of colonialist imperialism, because he is concerned only with their own interests, not the well-being of the oppressed.
+Western powers, the United States and Belgium all contributed to the death of this hero like no other.
+Their actions confirm that the pro-independence leader was right to be wary of colonial imperialism because he only looked after their own interests, not the well-being of the oppressed.

-In 2002, the Belgian government acknowledged its responsibility for Lumumba’s death: “Some members of the then Government… bear an irrefutable share of responsibility for the events that led to the death of Patrice Lumumba”.
+In 2002, the Belgian government recognized its responsibility in the death of Lumumba: “Some members of the government at the time … bear an irrefutable share of responsibility in the events which led to the death of Patrice Lumumba”.

-Lumumba will forever remain as the hero of the independence of the Congolese people.
+Lumumba will forever be the hero of the Congolese people’s independence.
 He is the symbol of the anti-colonial struggle, a revolutionary and a political leader throughout Africa.
 He defended the values of independence and freedom for all of Africa.
-He is a convinced pan-Africanist who gave his life for the well-being of his people.
-The day of his death is honoured and remains a public holiday.
+He is a staunch pan-Africanist who gave his life for the well-being of his family.
+The day of his death is honored and remains a holiday.

-And who do you think is Patrice Lumumba to you?
+And who do you think Patrice Lumumba is?